 known as the presepe,

 or crib, may be found at these links:(1)(2)(3)(4).
 There is also a

 amici del Presepio (the alternate spelling of

-Association of Friends of the Presepio]; it has
+Association of Friends of the Presepio] that has

 existed since 1953 and has chapters throughout Italy